Do you have paintings at home that you’d like to share online? You’d be surprised, but photographing artwork can be quite challenging.

 Still, many artists get great results in photographing their work using natural light.
 This method works best indoors in a bright room with windows and neutral coloured walls.
 Apart from that, you should also have enough space to set up a tripod several feet back from the artwork.

 How to Photograph Artwork

-Get as close as possible leaving only a small amount of space around the edges of your artwork.
+Get as close as possible, leaving only a small amount of space around the edges of your artwork.
 You can crop this out later.

 You can hold prints in place by attaching a large thin sheet of metal to your wall.
-Then use small earth magnets on the corners of the print.
+Then use small earth magnets on the corners of the photograph.
 Remove the earth magnets later in post-processing.

 You could also lean them up on a stiff board slanted against the wall then parallel the camera back to this board.
-This works if the prints are all the same size.
-If size varies a lot then it is much easier to square up the work keeping everything is in a vertical plane.
+This method works if the prints are all the same size.
+If size varies a lot, then it is much easier to square up the work keeping everything is in a vertical plane.

 Consider Direction as Well as Quality of Light